-Apply to: All long-term care products

-Applicable statutes, rules and regulations (Note: Reference applicable Interstate Insurance Product Regulation Commission (IIPRC) uniform standards for products approved by the IIPRC)
+applications conform to applicable statutes, rules and regulations.
+Apply to: All limited long-term care products Priority: Essential Documents to be Reviewed Applicable statutes, rules and regulations (Note: Reference applicable Interstate Insurance Production Regulation Commission (IIPRC) uniform standards for products approved by the IIPRC) All applications Others Reviewed NAIC Model References Review Procedures and Criteria Determine if the requested coverage is issued.

-\\\\ All applications

-Determine if the requested coverage is issued.

 Determine if the entity has a verification process in place to determine the accuracy of application information.
 Verify that applicable nonforfeiture options and inflation protection options are indicated on the application.
 Verify that changes to the application and supplements to the application are initialed by the applicant.
 Verify that supplemental applications are used, where appropriate.
 Determine if the application complies with applicable statutes, rules and regulations regarding form and content.